alicevillar/alicevillar/README.md

 :octocat:     I'm currently doing a PgDip in Computer Science at the University of Essex (UoEO), UK.

-:rocket:      I'm interested in game development, RPA and Machine Learning
+:rocket:      I'm especially interested in game development, RPA and Machine Learning

 📫:sparkles: